talkowski-lab/rCNV2/analysis/genes/README.md

 Steps 1-3 were repeated 50 times for each CNV type and phenotype.

-Following permutation, we computed the mean primary P-value threshold per phenotype and CNV type.
-We used this value to assess exome-wide significance of primary P-values for gene discovery.
+Following permutation, we computed the mean primary P-value threshold per phenotype and CNV type, and subsequently computed the overall mean P-value threshold across all phenotypes weighted by the square root of the case sample size per phenotype.
+We used this overall mean P-value threshold to assess exome-wide significance of primary P-values for gene discovery.

 #### Output files